kevoree-modeling/tutorial/step0_helloworld/README.md

     </build>
 ```

-This plugin defines that an input file **smartcity.mm** should be compiled into a Java at the build cycle of maven.
-In other words a simple
+This plugin defines that an input meta model file, in this case **smartcity.mm**, is used to generate the corresponding Java code for creating, processing, traversing, and manipulating data.
+A simple

 ```sh
 mvn clean install
 ```

-will generate the corresponding API and allow you to use your first KMF based model.
+generates the corresponding Java code and allow you to use your first KMF-based model.
-and in addition the pom.xml declare a dependancy to the KMF framework through:
+In addition the pom.xml declares a dependency to the KMF framework:

 ```xml
     <dependencies>